 On 23 February 2006 the Company executed and adopted a Warrant Instrument and thereby constituted up to 5,114,153 Warrants that were issued on 24 February 2006 conditional upon the Company's admission to AIM on 1 March 2006.
 This was increased by 373,965 on 20 March 2006 upon the exercise of the Greenshoe provisions of the placing agreement.
-The Warrants are exercisable during the period commencing on Admission to AIM and expiring on the earlier of: (i) seven years from Admission; or, (ii) upon an offer or becoming entitled to acquire the entire issued share capital of the Company.
-Each of the Warrant Recipients has agreed to certain restrictions on his/its ability to exercise or transfer the Warrants held by him/it.
+The Warrants were exercisable during the period commencing on Admission to AIM and expiring on the earlier of: (i) seven years from Admission i.e. on 28 February 2013; or, (ii) upon an offer or becoming entitled to acquire the entire issued share capital of the Company.
+Since the first criteria is met, it is assumed that all warrants expired.